1992 Summer Olympics opening ceremony: TV coverage

 The ceremony was reported to have an audience of 3.5 billion viewers worldwide.
 In Spain itself it had an audience of 5,957,000 viewers on average, which represented a 62.4% share, making it, to date, the most viewed opening ceremony of the Olympic Games ever.
 In the US, it had an estimated audience of 52 million viewers, with a Nielsen rating of 13.8 and an audience share of 29%.

 Legacy

 The opening ceremony of the 1992 Summer Olympics was a turning point in the implementation of Olympic ceremonies and influenced those that followed.
 It was the first to be carried out at dusk, taking advantage of the darkness as a dramatic effect and playing with artificial lighting to give it more spectacularity, something that has become a standard since then.
-A large flag covering the athletes was a motif reused in the 2000 and 2004 opening ceremonies.
-The song "Hellenism", composed by Mikis Theodorakis, was used again in 2004.
+A large flag covering the athletes was a concept reused during the 2000 and 2004 opening ceremonies.
+The song "Hellenism", composed by Mikis Theodorakis,was also used again during the 2004 Summer Olympics Opening Ceremonies.